A Superb Old New Guinea Ceremonial Lime Container Middle Sepik River Papua New Guinea

 The tops of these containers have a hole for the insertion of the lime spatula to get lime from the container and into one’s mouth to mix with the betel nut.
-The Spatula that was used often has carved ridges all down their length & when used men can stick the spatula into the Lime Container make a loud scraping percussion noise that is thought to be the voices of ancestral spirits.
+The Spatula that was used often has carved ridges all down its length & when used men can stick the spatula into the Lime Container making a loud scraping percussion noise that is thought to be the voices of ancestral spirits.

 Sepik River artists have produced some of the most beautiful & imaginative artworks ever made by any culture.
-When you see these artworks well displayed in homes of collectors or in the vast space for Oceanic Art at The Metropolitan Museum of Art in New York or at The Musee du Quai Branly in Paris they are outstanding.
+When you see these artworks well displayed in the homes of collectors or in the vast space for Oceanic Art at The Metropolitan Museum of Art in New York or at The Musee du Quai Branly in Paris they are outstanding.